 OCD is a serious neuropsychiatric disorder.
-Treatment often includes a combination of high dose antidepressants — such as Fluvoxamine, Fluoxetine, Clomipramine — and psychotherapy.
+Treatment often includes a combination of high dose antidepressants — such as fluvoxamine, fluoxetine, clomipramine — and specific type of psychotherapy such as cognitive behavioral therapy (CBT).

-Sadly, many people with OCD show only partial relief of their symptoms.
+However, many people with OCD experience only partial relief of their symptoms with this treatment.

 Some people show no improvement in their symptoms and struggle to perform day-to-day activities.
 This leads to severe problems with their relationships, work, and well-being.

-DBS is an advanced clinical treatment for people with severe OCD who aren't responsive to traditional treatment options.
+DBS is an advanced clinical treatment for people with severe OCD who don't respond to traditional treatment options.

 Doctors most often use DBS to treat movement disorders such as Parkinson's disease and dystonia.
 But the FDA approved DBS to treat OCD under a humanitarian device exemption.